Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 Pixelorama is available for free for all major desktop platforms, namely Windows, Linux and macOS.
 There is also a Web version available, which can be used directly from your browser, without downloading it.
 Stay tuned, because more platforms will be supported soon.

+## Steam
+Pixelorama is coming soon to [Steam](https://store.steampowered.com/app/2779170/Pixelorama/) for Windows and Linux.
+It will become available once version 1.0 is out, and it will be paid, as a way to financially support the project.
+The Steam version is essentially the same as the free version, with some added benefits that come naturally from Steam, such as automatic updates.
+If you wish to be kept up to date as to when it will be available, **please wishlist it on Steam**.
+<iframe src="https://store.steampowered.com/widget/2779170/" frameborder="0" width="646" height="190"></iframe>

 ## Itch.io
 Pixelorama is available for free on [itch.io](https://orama-interactive.itch.io/pixelorama) for Windows, Linux and macOS.
 You can get it by clicking on "Download Now".
 A dialog will appear that lets you set a price for the tool.
 While [donations are appreciated and they help with the development of the software](../development_and_contributing), Pixelorama is a free software and paying is optional.
 After you decide whether you want to donate or not, you will be taken to the download page, where you can download a version of Pixelorama depending on your operating system.

 On the itch.io page, you are also able to run Pixelorama's Web version directly through your browser.
+<iframe frameborder="0" src="https://itch.io/embed/470367" width="552" height="167"><a href="https://orama-interactive.itch.io/pixelorama">Pixelorama by Orama Interactive</a></iframe>

 ## GitHub Releases
 Pixelorama is available for free on [GitHub](https://github.com/Orama-Interactive/Pixelorama/releases) for Windows, Linux and macOS.
 On that page, you can also find previous versions of Pixelorama, but it is recommended to always download the most recent one.